kurtmoser/aoc2018/README.md

 For spreading water sideways track separately towards left and right and for each side check whether we reach a wall or a bottom disappears under the water.
 Also if bottom disappears then mark this row of water as flowing (we differentiate between still water '~' and flowing water '|').

 After initally solving using 2-dimensional list for grid, I experimented by replacing it with defaultdict but that caused program to run more than twice as slow.

+### Day 22

+Part 1 is straightforward - first calculate erosion level for borders, then calculate erosion levels for inner grid line by line.
+After that risk level is just sum erosion level mods over matrix.

+Part 2 took some time to figure out what is the best approach to perform breadth first search where some steps take longer time then others (due to gear change).
+So for each coordinate I stored path how I got there (as a string of single char directions), but if the next move required gear change then I added to the new path not only new direction but also 7 additional characters for gear change.
+When simple breadth first search has new paths in queue already in shortest first order then now I needed to sort queue paths by length before picking next one.

+There was another issue with part 2 I struggled with - although algorithm worked (accidentally) correctly on sample data it gave close but not correct result on real input.
+Finally figured out the reason was that we cannot consider position visited simply based on coordinates.
+Instead we need to take into account also gear we are currently equipped with.
+Arriving at (x,y) with climbing gear generates different optimal path forward than arriving with torch or neither.
+Thus we need to rather keep track whether (x,y,gear) state has been visited and not just (x,y) position.

+See also: Dijkstra's algorithm, A* search algorithm, networkx.dijkstra_path_length